-AAEO and the Title IX Coordinator work collaboratively to ensure reports of gender-based discrimination including sexual harassment, sexual assault, domestic violence, dating violence, stalking, gender-based bullying and sexual violence are addressed.
+The Office of Investigations and Civil Rights Compliance ensures reports of gender-based discrimination including sexual harassment, sexual assault, domestic violence, dating violence, stalking, gender-based bullying and sexual violence are addressed.

 All other forms of prohibited discrimination and harassment

-All members of the UO community are encouraged to report all other forms of discrimination and harassment to the AAEO office.
+All members of the UO community are encouraged to report all other forms of discrimination and harassment to the OICRC office.

 You may also speak confidentially with the following resources: